mazenmalik/cupid-media/README.md

 Key points:
 I used two blocs to separate the state of countries and states/cities.
 So they are independent of one another.
-I used http package for network for an easier approach on testing repositories and other data related files.
+I used http package for an easier approach on testing repositories and other data related files.

-Note: to make it secure i would place api credentials in .ENV and add it to .getignore for a better security.
+Note: to make it secure i would place api credentials in .ENV and add it to .getignore.
 I would have use dotenv package for this and send .ENV to fellow devs.

 If you have any questions or need assistance, please feel free to contact me at malikmazen@gmail.com.